lbl-srg/obc/specification/source/cdl.rst

 `Brick <https://brickschema.org/>`_ and `Project Haystack <https://project-haystack.org/>`_ into their control software and technology.
 `ASHRAE 223p <https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution>`_
 is another upcoming semantic ontology that will describe the equipment topology in buildings and also the flow of different media.
-To support these schemas, CDL will allow, but will not require, use of such metadata schema, using the syntaxes provided below.
+To support these metadata schemas, CDL will optionally allow use of these, using the syntax specified below.
+*fixme: Why should this be in the specification, and is the "separate file(s)" a requirement, and what does "along with the CDL class means" if a tool export CXF?*
-Additionally, these syntaxes should be supported by any software tool that can extract the semantic information (referred to as semantic data extraction software tool in the section below) as a separate file(s) that is generated along with the CDL class.
+Additionally, semantic metadata should be supported by any software tool that can extract the semantic information (referred to as semantic data extraction software tool in the section below) as a separate file(s) that is generated along with the CDL class.

-Semantic information will be included within the ``annotation`` keyword, using the ``__Buildings`` or ``__cdl`` annotation.
+Semantic information *fixme: above we call them semantic metadata, pick one term and reuse it throughout* will be included within the ``annotation`` keyword, using the ``__Buildings`` or ``__cdl`` vendor annotation.
 ``__cdl`` will be used when the semantic information is regarding a control sequence (inputs, outputs etc.) and ``__Buildings`` will be used for every other instance that are not a part of the control sequence (equipment, zones etc.).
 The following instances defined in CDL can have annotations containing semantic information: